Overview

 Page level prediction

-objects of the same class as the prediction
+The pages attribute is a list of prediction object of the same class as the prediction attribute.

 Each page element contains the data extracted for a particular page of the document.